MysticSparkleWings/OhuhuPaletteGenerator/README.md

   - Pastel Colors: For Palettes that are Soft and Light
   - Vivid Colors: For Palettes that are Bright and Eye-Catching
   - Moody Colors: For Palettes that are Rich and Dark
   - Neutral Colors: For Palettes that are Minimal and Grounded

-- Each Color is identified by the Marker Number Code, Color Name, and a Hex Code\* that gives a general idea of what each color looks like
-- Screenshot Palettes you like to Save them for Later
+- Screenshot Palettes you like to Save them for Later!

 ---